 Withdrawal of residence permits

 You must meet the requirements for your permit during your entire stay in Finland.
-Your permit may be withdrawn if you do not meet the permit requirements.
-The Finnish Immigration Service may withdraw your residence permit in the following cases:
+Your permit may be withdrawn if you do not meet the permit requirements. .
+If your residence permit is withdrawn, it expires once the Finnish Immigration Service has made a decision on the withdrawal.
+The withdrawal of your permit means that your right of residence in Finland based on the withdrawn permit has ended.
+If you do not have the right to reside in the country on other grounds, you will be issued a deportation decision and you must leave Finland.

 We may cancel your residence permit if: